-Thanks to the housing crisis, many fundamental truths about owning an home have come under question.
+Thanks to the housing affordability crisis, many fundamental truths about owning an home have come under question.
 For example, owning a home was considered a key plank towards financial freedom and along with 401K/IRA retirement plans was the best way to build financial security over the longer term.
 Similarly a popular adage was to buy your own home instead of rent an apartment, because you were throwing money down the drain or just paying off your landlord’s mortgage.

-1. Renting is cheaper – in most locations around the county, rents represent about 50-80% of the cost of buying the property.
+In most locations around the county, rents represent about 50-80% of the cost of buying the property.
 For example, a $200,000 home would cost you about $1,800 a month to own (including mortgage, taxes, etc.), whereas the rent for the same house would range from $900 to $1,440.
 This doesn’t include the much higher maintenance costs associated with a owning a home (next point).
 Even taking in to account the mortgage interest tax deduction purchasing the house can be several hundred dollars more expensive each month.

-2. Maintenance – the home owner is responsible for all the major maintenance of the house (e.g., big ticket items, like furnaces, new roof) and the renter is only responsible for basic upkeep.
-As the housing stock gets older in America, bigger maintenance bills are coming.
+The home owner is responsible for all the major maintenance of the house (e.g., big ticket items, like furnaces, new roof) and the renter is only responsible for basic upkeep.
+As the housing stock gets older in America, larger maintenance bills are likely to result.
 So unless you are able to shell out a few thousand dollars every year at short notice for the upkeep of your home then renting could be the better option.

 As the population ages, they will be selling their “McMansions” and buying condos in Florida and Nevada that offer the services (and weather) that aging folks crave.
 There will likely be a significant number of existing homes in the Northeast/Northwest/Mid-Atlantic that come on the market over the next 10-20 years.
 As the Baby boomers were the largest population group in 20th century, it is unlikely that Generation X, Y or Millennium will have the numbers (or income) to absorb all these houses that hit the marker.

 The average family stays in their house for about seven years.
 Buying a home, getting a 30-year mortgage and paying it off is often the America Dream.
 But the reality is that most people either move because they want to or are forced to because of a job.
 You tend not to build a lot of equity in seven years and when you do sell you end up losing a big chunk of that equity with sales and agent fees.

 Buying a home is likely the biggest financial decision for most.
 But don’t let emotions drive your decision (yes it feels great to be a home owner) and instead run the numbers.
 You may find that renting is in fact a better financial move, even over the long term.